swamiswami03/Planr-Pro/README.md

 ## Status and Images

-This project is being actively developed and maintained by Kishan Rajeev.
+This project is being actively developed and maintained by Swaminathan Jagadeesan & Kishan Rajeev.

 #### Flutter App Screenshots